Essentials of Quality Assurance in Software Development

 Having systems and procedures in place throughout development anticipates and prevents the majority of problems and faults from arising in the first place.
 As a consequence, any mistakes that appear along the way are less costly to correct.

-Conversely, without QA, problems are usually not discovered until the final testing process or, worse yet, after the software is published.
+Conversely, without QA, problems typically go undetected until the final testing process or, even worse, after the software is published.
 These situations require enormous time, effort, and expense to correct.

 2. Maintains Product Quality

-Quality Assurance procedures are intended to guarantee that software is reliable and stable.
+Quality Assurance procedures aim to ensure that software is reliable and stable.
 There are Quality Control (QC) tests that check for functionality, performance, security, usability, etc. These tests take into account the possibility that the user may not utilize the software as intended.
 Part of this testing is to ensure that the product is ‘idiot-proof,’ so that incorrect usage will not result in failure.

 3. Ensures Security

 While a software program may execute all of its tasks as planned, it is not always secure.
-The product and the data of its consumers may be jeopardized if its defenses have any flaws.
-One of the reasons why Quality Assurance is so essential in software development is that it ensures that your product is designed with security in mind and that the protections in place are functional.
+Flaws in the defenses of the product and the data of its consumers can jeopardize their security.
+Quality Assurance is essential in software development because it ensures that your product is designed with security in mind and that the protections in place function properly.

 4. Safeguards Your Reputation